 One of the most valuable experiences in the creation of wealth is being forced into situations where you’ve had to protect yourself.

 It starts with “if only I’d signed a contract” and over the years you become pre-emptive in problem solving.
-You take note of your gut instinct and you begin to meticulously document interactions, including recording conversations and storing all written correspondence.
+You take note of your gut instinct and you begin to meticulously document interactions, including recording conversations and storing all written correspondence, all documents are documented on SodaPDF support.
 Most of the time these habits are precautionary, but on occasion their vitality can’t be over stated.

 In a single 8 minute recording I made on Thursday morning, at 10:23am, Senior Monster (daddies wife) confirmed the details of a verbal contract, breach of that contract, harassment amounting to criminal harassment, and then we captured an assault on myself by the “thick as a log” husband of Junior Monster (daddies daughter).
 We also captured the period in which Junior Monster dialled 999 and made a false accusation… ie. wasting police time.